prodzilla/prodzilla/README.md

 ## Feature Roadmap

 The intention is to develop a base set of synthetic monitoring features, before focusing on longer-term goals such as:
+- Supporting complex user flows typically not tested in production
-- Increasing visibility of existing production behaviour
+- Increasing visibility of existing production behaviour from current and past probes
 - Automatically generating probes based on OpenAPI schemas, and on deployment
 - Other tools specifically to help test in production, such as flagging, managing and routing test requests and users
+- Automatic doc generation - both for customers and internal use - based on observed behaviour

 Progress on the base set of synthetic monitoring features is loosely tracked below: